-Burana Tower - the remains of the ancient civilization of Kyrgyzstan.
-Building Legend
+Burana Tower is the remains of the ancient civilization of Kyrgyzstan.
+Legend of construction

-Burana Tower is one of the most famous historical monuments in Asia.
+One of the most famous historical monuments in Asia is the Burana Tower.
 It is located in Kyrgyzstan near the city of Tokmak.
-The name comes from the distorted word "monora", which translates as "minaret".
-That is why it is believed that this is one of the first temples built in Kyrgyzstan.
+The name comes from a distorted word “monora”, which translates as “minaret”.
+That is why it is believed that this is one of the first temples erected in Kyrgyzstan.

-Despite the fact that there are many minarets scattered in this area, the design of the tower differs significantly from other similar structures.
-Its height is 24 meters, but such a building was not always.
-According to conventional estimates, initially its dimensions were from 40 to 45 meters.
-The upper part was destroyed hundreds of years ago due to a strong earthquake.
+Despite the fact that there are many minarets scattered in this area, the execution of the tower is significantly different from other similar buildings.
+Its height is 24 meters, but the building was not always like this.
+According to conventional calculations, its original dimensions were from 40 to 45 meters.
+The upper part was destroyed hundreds of years ago due to strong earthquake.

 The shape of the monument resembles a cylinder, which tapers slightly towards the top.
-The main parts of the building are:
+The main parts of the building include:

 • foundation;